RaisingAwesome/Ghost-Catcher-Cam/README.md

 Sound troubleshooting:
-      After updating, you might run into an error that amixer is unable to find a simple control First do a sudo raspi-config-->Advanced Options-->Audio-->Headphones
+      After updating, you might run into an error that amixer is unable to find a simple control

+      First do a sudo raspi-config-->Advanced Options-->Audio-->Headphones
            Type: amixer scontrols
            This will give you the name of the sound card.
-Edit ghostcv2.py on the 3 lines that contain amixer to enxure it is calling the sound card correctly.
+Edit ghostcv2.py on the 3 lines that contain amixer to ensure it is calling the sound card correctly.